Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 In-app purchase (IAP) Event contains the following parameters:
 1. `purchaseEventArgs`
-2. `iAPType` - Refer to the different types of in-app purchaseS:
+2. `iAPType` - Refer to the different types of in-app purchases:
-    A. `product` - A one-time purchase.
+    A. `product` - consumable/non-consumable product single purchase.
     B. `Subscription` - A product that allows users to purchase content for a defined period.
 3. `levelNunmber` -  Specifies the level where the in-app purchase was made.

 To accurately monitor in-app purchase (IAP) revenue through Adjust, ensure you've configured the Adjust app token and the IAP revenue event token within the Moon SDK settings.

+In order to validate purchases we need app google public key:
+1. Log into the google play console: <a href="[url](https://play.google.com/console/u/0/developers )">Google Play Console</a>
+2. Select your app from the list of apps
+3. In the left panel click on "Monetize with play" -> "Monetization setup"
+4. Scroll down the page and see the key under "Licensing"

 1. Go to receipt Validation Obfuscator , **paste** the google public key of your app and press **“Obfuscate Google Play License Key”**.
 ![obfuscation](images/obfuscation.png)
 2. Please ensure that the event is triggered from every available location where the product can be purchased.
 If users have the option to buy from both the in-game store and a popup, make sure the event is sent in both scenarios.